Sandhill Grasswren- 3 day bush-camping trips

-A 3 day expedition beginning in Alice Springs to see one of Australia's newest and most desirable birds: the Sandhill Grasswren.
+A 3 day expedition from Alice Springs to see one of Australia's newest and most desirable birds: the Sandhill Grasswren.

-Other species regularly seen on these trips include; Inland Dotterel, Banded Whiteface, Cinnamon Quailthrush, Pied and Black Honeyeater, Slaty-backed Thornbill, Grey Honeyeater and Chiming Wedgebill.
+Other species regularly seen: Inland Dotterel, Banded Whiteface, Cinnamon Quailthrush, Pied, White-fronted and Black Honeyeater, Little Buttonquail, Chiming Wedgebill, Black-breasted Buzzard.

-Day Two- Depart accommodation pre-dawn to get into position in prime Sandhill Grasswren habitat at dawn.
+Day Two- Depart campsite at pre-dawn to get into position in prime Sandhill Grasswren habitat for dawn.
 Bird until lunchtime.
 Between noon and 3pm is normally 'down time' for our bird so take the chance to review your photos or relax.
 Grasswrening begins again at 3pm and continues until dusk.

-Day Three- Once again we depart accommodation pre-dawn to get into position in prime Sandhill Grasswren habitat at dawn.
+Day Three- Once again we depart the campsite at pre-dawn to get into position in prime Sandhill Grasswren habitat.
 We can keep birding into mid morning, then its time to hit the road back to Alice Springs with an estimated time of arrival c.5pm.